-Even though I have a Virtual Assistant business, there are certain areas that are much the same as any other online business.
-One such freelance business that mirrors a VA business often in how we market, obtain clients and handle contracts is freelance writing.
+Even though I run a Virtual Assistant (VA) business, there are many areas that are just the same as any other online business.
+One such business that mirrors a VA business in how we market, obtain clients, and handle contracts, is freelance writing.

-In a recent conversation with one of those writers, the topic of clients, gigs and gambles came up.
-If you are new to working online, or perhaps have only set foot in one of those arenas, here are my definitions, advantages and drawbacks.
+In a recent conversation with a freelance writer, the topic of clients, gigs, and gambles came up.
+If you’re new to working online, or have only been working only a short time, here are my definitions of these types of freelance writing jobs, their advantages, and drawbacks.

 For VAs, like me, this may include commission-only projects.
 There are certain tasks like lead generation, or product launches and promotion that many VAs offer.
 Again, things may turn out very well.
 Or, it may be a complete bust.

 The businesses that offer these “paid only if” opportunities do so because they know there are many variables involved in turning a profit.
 Some of those variables are plain and simple out of your control.
 My personal rule for my VA business is not to work on commission only.
 I have experimented with a few revenue sharing sites, and I do so only on a very limited basis when time allows, and when it has some other type of benefit tied in, like traffic to one of my sites.

 If you have bills to pay, gambling isn’t the safest route.
 It can take a very long time to get there, or you may never get there at all.

 Related Content: Can Revenue Share Writing Still Pay?
 We Investigate

 Gigs are a step up from the gambles.